Please Dial 911 incase of Emergency.

 Step 3 – Treatment

 Every patient receives treatment from an attending physician or mid-level practitioner.
 Depending on your condition, a registered nurse may start an intravenous (IV) line.
 The IV line will allow the nursing staff to quickly administer medications or fluids that may be ordered by a provider.
 A nurse or technician may also take blood or urine samples, or they may send you for an X-ray or other imaging test before a physician sees you.
 Providers may also order blood tests on an urgent basis.
 Test results help emergency medicine providers assess your condition.
-The results could be available within one to two hours, while you are in the ECC.
+The results could be available within one to two hours, while you are in the ER.
 However, some test results may require a longer wait.
-During your treatment, the staff in the ECC will help make sure you are comfortable and informed.
+During your treatment, the staff in the ER will help make sure you are comfortable and informed.

 Step 4 – Re-evaluation